KarlFrederik/ulauncher-speedtest/README.md

 # Development
-This extension is currently under testing and in development.
+This extension is finished and will no longer be continued.